Superior Qualifications and Special Needs Pay-Setting Authority

 Description

-- the superior qualifications of the candidate; or
+- the candidate's superior qualifications; or

 Covered Positions